 (Read ‘What a Devaluing Split Looks Like for Borderline Personality Disorder‘)

 Typically when someone with BPD experiences these intense feelings, they will make frantic efforts to avoid the real (or perceived) abandonment or rejection.
 Either that or they will protect themselves from further emotional pain by pushing you away or by pushing your buttons.
-This is simply a self sabotaging defense mechanism—the whole “I hate you, don’t leave me” stereotype that accompanies people with borderline personality disorder.
+This is simply a self sabotaging defense mechanism—the whole “I hate you, don’t leave me” stereotype, that accompanies people with borderline personality disorder, coming into play.